It is a drug that belongs to the family of alkylating agents.

 It is not recommended to increase the dose or take this medicine more often without a doctor’s approval.

-The condition will not improve any faster and may increase the risk of serious side effects.
+The condition will not improve any faster and may increase the risk of severe side effects.

 - Loss of appetite